EdBarrancos/Julia-Object-System-PAVA/README.md

 - [x] At the end of the generic function call, we need to call the first most specific method (first on the `effective_methods` list).
 For this, we may need to inject an extra argument to a method when we define it (the rest of the list). **Addressed in: 2.9 Generic Function Calls**
 - [x] When the called function does not have any applicable method to the arguments given.
 Currently Im just throwing an error, but we need to call the generic function *non_applicable_method*. **Addressed in: 2.9 Generic Function Calls**
-  - Kind of done.
-But throws an error, because we need built in types first, because it receives a Tuple of Arguments as an argument

-##### Issues

-As of right now, the method `is_method_applicable` will not work with native types.
-Im not sure if this will be fixed when we implement the `Built-in-types`, if not, this functions will need some modifications.

 #### 2.9 - Generic Function Calls